Camassia Growing Guide

 Sow and Plant

-Plant dormant camassia bulbs in autumn, after the soil has cooled, setting them 4 inches (10 cm) deep.
+Plant dormant camassia bulbs in autumn, after the soil has cooled, setting them 10cm (4 inches) deep.
 Container-grown plants can be set out first thing in spring.
 Camassias resent root disturbance and rarely need dividing.
 To increase your supply, dig bulbs from the outside of the clump in early spring and transplant them right away.

 Our Garden Planner can produce a personalized calendar of when to sow, plant and harvest for your area.